-This is Heath’s third turn on the summer league merry-go-round, a carousel he’ll never quite get enough.
-Heath can get to the basket, and his jumpshot is pretty good in spite of his cackhanded release.
+This is Heath’s third turn on the summer league merry-go-round, a carousel he’ll never quite get off.
+Heath can get to the basket, and his jump shot is pretty good in spite of his cack-handed release.
 However, he’s a solid yet unspectacular 6’4 scoring guard.
-Good enough to play in almost any league, except this one.
+Good enough to play in any league, except this one.

-Damion James can post, run, rebound, play help defense, play man to man defense, grow beards, and shoot better than he used to.
-His ball handling ability is limited to the three steps it takes to the basket, but that’s enough, and while he’s only 6’7, that’s enough too.
-James is athletic enough to be productive in the NBA at the small forward position, and a lack of ballhandling doesn’t change that.
+Damion James can post, run, rebound, play help defence, play man to man defence, grow beards, and shoot better than he used to.
+His ball-handling ability is limited to the three steps it takes to the basket, but that’s enough, and while he’s only 6’7, that’s enough too.
+James is athletic enough to be productive in the NBA at the small forward position, and a lack of ball-handling doesn’t change that.